thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 ---

+What started as note taking about the many declinations of Conway's Law, became an article [Shades of Conway's Law article from 2021]({% post_url 2021-05-07-shades-of-conways-law %}), then became a [talk]({% post_url 2023-08-25-shades-of-conways-law %}).

-This is a revised version of the original [Shades of Conway's Law article from 2021]({% post_url 2021-05-07-shades-of-conways-law %}).
+This is a revised version of the original [Shades of Conway's Law article from 2021]({% post_url 2021-05-07-shades-of-conways-law %}) based on the many readings and learnings from preparing the talk.

 ---